Need Help? Give us a call.

 When we click to view the report, the screenshot below is what we see.
-This report can get very long, so you can check the “Hide additional information” box, in order to only see data up to the statement ending date.
+A QuickBooks Online tip: this report can get very long, so you can check the “Hide additional information” box, in order to only see data up to the statement ending date.
 This will help you visually so you don’t get confused with transactions dated past the date you are trying to reconcile to.

 To return to the Reconcile window, click the blue “Reconcile” link at top right corner of the report.